HL7/fhir-ips/input/pagecontent/index.md

 Further details on the IPS project relationships with other projects and guidelines are available in the <a href="https://international-patient-summary.net/">IPS Website</a>.

-### Ballot Status

-This Implementation Guide has been balloted as STU with the intention to go normative in a subsequent ballot cycle.

-### Dependencies

-{% include dependency-table.xhtml %}

-### Cross Version Analysis

-{% include cross-version-analysis.xhtml %}

-### Global Profiles

-{% include globals-table.xhtml %}

 ### Authors and Contributors

 | Role  | Name | Organization | Contact |